Is media publicity a key part of your photography marketing strategy? If not, I believe you’re missing a trick!

 PR is a long-term photography marketing strategy

-I know it can be frustrating to hear crickets after pitching to a journalist.
-But be assured, it happens to everyone at some point or another!
+I know it can be frustrating to hear crickets after pitching to a journalist, but be assured that it happens to everyone at some point or another!
 Generally, journalists don’t have time to respond to every pitch they receive so they won’t let you know if it is a ‘no’, but this is not a reason to give up!

 I would encourage you to recognise that PR is a long-term photography marketing strategy, much like SEO and pretty much all marketing!
 You might get some quick wins, but you also might find yourself having to wait to start gaining really significant traction.